 Environment variables

-Herm writes its own runtime preferences to a single JSON file:/theme to pick a colour scheme or /keys to view and rebind shortcuts.
+Herm writes its own runtime preferences to a single JSON file:/theme to pick a color scheme or /keys to view and rebind shortcuts.
 Changes are written to tui.json automatically.

 If HERM_CONFIG_DIR is not set, the file lives at ~/.hermes/herm/tui.json.